djaus2/PhotoTimingDjaus/README.md

 Enjoy.

-> Nb: This was authoured up to last 10% using GitHub Copilot.
+> Nb: This was authored up to last 10% using GitHub Copilot.
 > Also the porting of PhotoTimingDjausLibAndroid from OpenCvSharp4 to Emgu.CV was done with help of GitHub Copilot!